What exactly do pageboys do? And where did these traditions come from?

 “Pageboy” is a term often found in Europe that encompasses the duties of ring bearer, coin bearer, and train bearer (but they don’t have to be boys).
 It’s a fantastic way to include the younger family members and make them look adorable while doing so.
-At around seven years old, they are sure to extract doting squeals from the wedding congregation as they bounce up the aisle—at the head of the bridal procession—looking like the groom’s personal Mini-Me.
-They are mostly of some relation, and in the same age range, as the pretty, petal-wielding flower girls, and might even share a dance with them at the reception.
-Say it with me now: Awww.
+At around seven years old, they are sure to extract doting sighs from the wedding congregation as they bounce up the aisle, at the head of the bridal procession, looking like the groom’s personal Mini-Me.
+They are mostly of some relation, and in the same age range, as the petal-wielding flower girls, and might even share a dance with them at the reception.

 Traditionally, ring bearers are put in charge of the white satin pillow on which the wedding rings are kept.
-Who isn’t familiar with the image of a dimpled angel bobbing his way to the alter in all his cuteness?
-Usually the rings upon the pillow are only imitation rings, since the real ones are kept in the safe hands of the best man.
-But if the rings on the cushion are real, they are usually loosely fixed onto the cushion with a bit of thread to avoid them getting lost.
-Plus kids are like magpies—just try and pry something that shiny away from a child if he decides he wants them for himself.
+Usually the rings upon the pillow are only imitation rings, since the real ones are kept in the safe hands of the best man, but if the rings on the cushion are real they’re usually loosely fixed onto the cushion with a bit of thread to avoid them getting lost.

 Ring bearers go back to ancient times—Ancient Egypt, to be precise.
 Some people believe that young boys carried precious jewels on pillows down the aisle at weddings.
 Back then, pillows were a luxury.
 Other people say they go back to medieval times, specifically in Northern Europe, when the ring was presented to the bride on the tip of a sword.
 This served as a reminder of the great commitment of marriage, and the punishment for infidelity.
 (These ring bearers were not children.).
 Many people however tend to look to Victorian England for the root of modern pageboys.
 The boy, often dressed in the likeness of the groom, would carry the bride’s train and prayer book.
 But if the bride’s dress train was short he would instead be the ring bearer.
 The custom of Wedding Coins is believed to have been started by Spanish colonists.